The last few weeks have been a hugely challenging time for me...

 I was getting a lot of pain going down my legs which I thought was from walking too far.
-I thought it was my hamstrings and I had a horrible pain in the left side of my back which I thought was muscular 😟
+I thought it was my hamstrings, and I had a horrible pain in the left side of my back which I thought was muscular.
+Cutting a lengthy story short it was thought I’d broken a bone in my back but X-rays showed my bones weren’t broken.

 I needed to phone for an ambulance.
 Thank God I had my phone next to me on my bedside table.

-The two wonderful and caring paramedics who arrived assessed the situation quickly.
-After they gave me pain relief they stretchered me quickly down to the ambulance, which I don’t remember at all, then drove me to Hervey Bay Hospital 🏥.
+These two wonderful and caring paramedics worked fast, gave me pain relief, and stretchered me quickly down to the ambulance, which I don’t remember at all.
+They then drove me to Hervey Bay Hospital .
 I can’t thank them enough!

-The doctors there were quick to act, after their initial examination they admitted me straight away but then decided that I needed to get specialist care in Brisbane.
-They were awesome, they gave me more painkillers and organised the Royal Flying Doctor Service to take me straight to the Royal Brisbane Hospital 🏥
+The doctors there were super quick to act, after their initial examination they admitted me straight away but then decided that I needed to get specialist care in Brisbane.
+They were awesome, they gave me more painkillers and organised the Royal Flying Doctor Service to take me straight to the Royal Brisbane Hospital.

 He believed surgery was now more urgent, so he went back to talk to the team.

-He told me that they’ll probably operate later that night because if they leave it too long I’ll never walk again.
-Scared! 😳😱😰😟
+They told me that they’ll probably operate later that night because if they leave it too long I’ll never walk again.

-The surgeon, David, stuck his head in and told me they’re assembling the surgical team for me tonight.
+The surgeon, David, stuck his head in and told me they are assembling the surgical team for me tonight.
 Apparently it can’t wait for tomorrow, it’s urgent.
-I was operated on later that night by a surgeon named Andrew 😳😫😩.
-I was six hours in surgery. 🥵
+I was operated on later that night by a surgeon named Andrew .
+I was six hours in surgery.

 I truly thank everyone who helped me every step of the way and indeed incredibly saved my life and my ability to walk, this HUGE THANK YOU goes to the Paramedics of the Queensland Ambulance Service and Royal Flying Doctor Service and to all the Doctors and Nurses in Hervey Bay and Royal Brisbane hospitals.